When is it Acceptable to Sue?

 - Stroke: Stroke is a frightening, yet common side effect of many prescription medications due to their risk of blood clots and artery damage.
 Because the risk is relatively frequent, many drug companies that are aware of the increased risk of stroke fail to properly inform doctors and patients of the danger.

 - Heart and Cardiovascular Conditions: It is not uncommon for medications to be recalled after data is uncovered that the drugs show an increased risk of heart attack, congestive heart failure, unremitting heart damage blood clots and cardiovascular complications.

 - Suicidal Thoughts: Various medications, especially those which are prescribed to prevent suicide and depression, have been found to have the opposite effect.
 Studies show that many anti-depressants significantly increase the risk of suicide.
 Other drugs that have been found to cause suicidal thoughts and actions are painkillers and drugs prescribed to treat bipolar disorder.

-- Death: When a loved one has passed away, and the patient’s family suspects that the death may have been due to the adverse side effects of a medication, the family should hire a defective products liability attorney.
+- Death: When a loved one has passed away, and the patient’s family suspects that the death may have been due to the adverse side effects of a medication, the family should hire a dangerous products lawyer.

 List of Dangerous Medications that Cause Serious Side Effects